GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

     events_to_combine = NULL)
 ```

-**Here we check a few of the properties of the extracted events, and make a plot of one**
+**Here we check how many storms were identified, and show an example plot of one**

 ```r
 # event_set is a list containing the start/end index of each event, and another